TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

   * It creates a composable filter `Rhetos.Dom.DefaultConcepts.ActiveItems`, with an optional parameter `ItemID`.
     It returns all active items and additionally the item with the given ID.
-    This is a common patter for lookup that needs to display the current item whether it is active or not.
+    This is a common pattern for lookup that needs to display the current item whether it is active or not.
   * Code example is available in DSL script [SimpleBusinessLogic.rhe](https://github.com/Rhetos/Rhetos/blob/master/CommonConcepts/CommonConceptsTest/DslScripts/SimpleBusinessLogic.rhe).

 * `PessimisticLocking` - Enables automatic verification of explicit client locks when saving a record.
 A user can change a records only when there is no ExclusiveLock from another user on this record.
 When editing detail records, only master needs to be locked.